Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Advances in theoretical methods

 This is the only amplitude/CFF carrying the LT on top of kinematic higher-twist corrections.
 The other amplitudes can be found, together with their respective DVCS and TCS limits, in Ref.~\cite{Martinez-Fernandez:2025gub} and they can be schematically sorted as

-These corrections are in no way negligible and constitute a requirement for the correct interpretation of data, especially for tomography for which the $t$-dependence is Fourier transformed into an impact-parameter dependence.
-Fig.~\ref{fig::contrib} depicts the relative contribution of twist-4 effect for the dominant imaginary part of $\amp^{++}$ amplitude in DVCS and TCS, {\it i.e.}~$(\mathrm{Im}\amp^{++}|_{\mathrm{tw-2}}-\mathrm{Im}\amp^{++})/\mathrm{Im}\amp^{++}|_{\mathrm{tw-2}}$ ratio, for a pion target based on the model~\cite{Chavez:2021llq}.
+{These corrections may prove to be non-negligible at currently available and foreseeable kinematics, and might be relevant for the correct interpretation of data.} {An example is provided by the hadron tomography problem, in which the $t$-dependence of CFFs is Fourier-transformed into an impact-parameter dependence.} Fig.~\ref{fig::contrib} depicts the relative contribution of twist-4 {effects} for the dominant imaginary part of $\amp^{++}$ amplitude in DVCS and TCS, {\it i.e.}~$(\mathrm{Im}\amp^{++}|_{\mathrm{tw-2}}-\mathrm{Im}\amp^{++})/\mathrm{Im}\amp^{++}|_{\mathrm{tw-2}}$ ratio, for a pion target based on the model~\cite{Chavez:2021llq}.
 As expected, the effect does not depend significantly on $\xi$, but it scales with $t$.
 For an exemplary point of $\xi = 0.2$, $t = -0.6\,\mathrm{GeV}^2$ and $\scale^2=1.9\,\mathrm{GeV}^2$ the inclusion of higher twist corrections leads to the change of the modulus of the amplitude by about $33\%$ for both DVCS and TCS.
 Note, however, that the kinematic twist-4 effects lead to a decrease in the modulus of the TCS amplitude, while they result in an increase in the DVCS amplitude.

 Furthermore, asymmetries originating from amplitudes $\amp^{+-,\,0+,\,+0}$ open new ways to access the same GPDs.
-At LT and LO, the DVCS to TCS relation reads simply $\amp^{++}_{\rm DVCS} = \left(\amp^{++}_{\rm TCS}\right)^*$.
-Including higher twists, this relation does not hold anymore affecting the interpretation of data and the tests of GPD universality; see~Fig.~\ref{fig::ratio} where the extreme right(left) corresponds to DVCS(TCS) while in-between DDVCS predictions are plotted for a pion target with GPD model~\cite{Chavez:2021llq}.
+At LT and LO, the DVCS to TCS relation reads simply \be \amp^{++}_{\rm DVCS} = \left(\amp^{++}_{\rm TCS}\right)^*. \ee Including higher twists, this relation does not hold anymore affecting the interpretation of data and the tests of GPD universality; see Fig.~\ref{fig::ratio} where the extreme right(left) corresponds to DVCS(TCS) while in-between DDVCS predictions are plotted for a pion target with GPD model~\cite{Chavez:2021llq}.

 Finally, in addition to the kinematic twist corrections, there are genuine twist effects (genuine higher-twist distributions), which present a complex and separate task.
 This topic is beyond the scope of this section but, for the interested reader, a discussion can be found in Refs.~\cite{Anikin:2000em,Kivel:2000fg,Radyushkin:2000ap, Aslan:2018zzk}.